Hit Man: A Technical Manual for Independent Contractors

 Hit Man: A Technical Manual for Independent Contractors is a book written under the pseudonym Rex Feral and published by Paladin Press in 1983.
-Paladin Press owner Peder Lund claimed, in an interview with 60 Minutes, that the book started life as a detailed crime novel written by a Florida housewife, and that the format was later changed to appeal to Paladin's reader base accustomed to the publisher's non-fiction books on military, survivalist, weapons and similar topics.
+Paladin Press owner Peder Lund stated, in an interview with 60 Minutes, that the book started life as a detailed crime novel written by a Florida housewife, and that the format was later changed to appeal to Paladin's reader base accustomed to the publisher's non-fiction books on military, survivalist, weapons and similar topics.
 The book portrays itself as a how-to manual on starting a career as a hit man, fulfilling contracts.
 However, after a number of lawsuits claiming that the book was used as a handbook in several murders, the publication of the book was stopped.
 It marked "the first time in American publishing history that a publisher has been held liable for a crime committed by a reader."

 Description

 The book is written as if by an actual experienced assassin, as a how-to manual on contract killing; however, in 1998 the Washington Post reported that the author was really a divorced mother-of-two who simply fabricated much of the material based on mystery novels and movies.
 The book goes on at length about studying "the mark", learning the mark's movements and routine, and silently moving in for the profitable kill, and offers advice on weapon selection and techniques.

 The book was found by police searching the home of Lucio Estrada, a man who was later convicted in the murder-for-hire of Los Gatos, California businessman Mark Achilli.